 The Map Viewer provides a wide variety of base imagery and tools that can be used to produce the site map.
+Two site maps, one showing an aerial photo and a second showing a 7.5' topographic map, and illustrating the approximate PA, PAA and EAA boundaries is required as part of submission of an SFAM Assessment for regulatory purposes.
 Maps can be printed or exported in a variety of formats.